In the Dominican Republic, adapting critical HIV services for vulnerable families amid Covid-19Carol Canales, MD, MPH · September 13, 2021

 Covid-19 deepened existing inequalities in the Dominican Republic, including for people living with HIV.

 Travel restrictions and fear of Covid-19 have led to hesitancy about leaving the house to obtain critical HIV services and ACHIEVE responds with house visits.
 Household by household, ACHIEVE works to ensure that the families it serves continue to get the care they need.
 During the visits, project staff and volunteers take precautionary measures to limit Covid-19 exposure for themselves and the families they work with while evaluating the family’s needs and providing access to relevant services.
 They carry emergency responder badges so that they can conduct visits even during curfews, and they maximize phone-based case management when needed.
 ACHIEVE has trained community members and volunteers on Covid-19 prevention and response and has distributed thousands of informational brochures in Creole, along with personal hygiene materials and personal protective equipment.
+After the earthquake occurred in Haiti on August 14, 2021, the same strategy that we used during the beginning of the pandemic is being implemented.

 In coordination with clinical partners, the project offers HIV testing at community sites and homes and delivers life-saving antiretroviral drugs to those that need them.
 ACHIEVE provides safe transportation to clinics for individuals and families requiring medical attention and actively facilitates Covid-19 vaccination for its staff and beneficiaries.
 In coordination with donor institutions, the private sector, and the Dominican government, ACHIEVE has helped oversee donations of food, hygiene materials and school supplies, and has facilitated access to social protection programs for those that need them most.